 Some would even claim that you’re not a real sailor until you have mastered at least the basics of sailboarding.
 Why is this ?

 Well, to start with, a sailboard is a board without a fixed mast or a rudder !
 That already sounds pretty bizarre, no?
 But now, the essential connection between sail and board is your body!
 Your two hands and two feet make the critical connection between sail and board, through their connection to your torso.

 In addition, you bring the sail effort more over your head, so that there is a strong lift component .. like a birds' wing when gliding.
 This way, the load on the water becomes less and your forward resistance drops, giving added speed.

 You learn exactly how to balance the center of wind effort, in line with the center of board resistance with minute changes in the hand and foot loads and are thus able to steer wherever you wish to go without any mechanical means other than your own body and limbs.
 Ordinary boat sailing with a wheel is NOTHING like this and even though a tiller is a little closer, it’s still not the same.
-A sailboard is steered with your torso .. nothing else is needed .. and after a while, it become as natural as walking your body weight around a corner on your two feet. … and I am sure you no longer think about how to do that ;) Try it if you ever get a chance.
-Its sailing the elements, at a whole different level.
+A sailboard is steered with your torso .. nothing else is needed .. and after a while, it becomes as natural as walking your body weight around a corner on your two feet. … and I am sure you no longer think about how to do that ;) Try it if you ever get a chance.
+It's sailing the elements at a whole different level.

 mike ...
 January 2021.

 "New articles, comments and references will be added periodically as new questions are answered and other info comes in relative to this subject, so you're invited to revisit and participate." —webmaster